• Latest

 Human Rights Commission welcomes advice.

-Arthur Moses, the Law Council of Australia president, advised AM terrorism laws had been “not just about locking up kids.”
+Arthur Moses, the Law Council of Australia president, advised AM that terrorism laws had been “not just about locking up kids.”

 “Ultimately, we want to rehabilitate and reintegrate them back into our society, and I think that constantly must be a fundamental focus while we’re managing youngsters,” he stated.